Why Subscription Economy Growth Is About People, Not Products

 While old strategies were built on a pyramid model from the bottom up---where the largest revenue generation was at the beginning of the relationship and customers contributed less and less to the bottom line over time---the subscription economy has flipped that on its head.

-Instead, when companies focus on building relationships over time, they’re working from the top of the pyramid down and laying the groundwork for customers to pay into their subscription service more as time goes on.
+Instead, when companies focus on customer relationship management (CRM) and building relationships over time, they’re working from the top of the pyramid down and laying the groundwork for customers to pay into their subscription service more as time goes on.